un1xr00t/tryhackme-notes/README.md

 ![image](https://github.com/user-attachments/assets/4d83bdf8-48ad-4ec6-b7cb-dc142bbb4c2e)

 # TryHackMe Notes

 Welcome to my personal repository of TryHackMe notes.
-This collection is meant to help me track my learning progress, reinforce knowledge, and serve as a quick reference for challenges and rooms I've completed.
+This collection is designed to support a wide range of cybersecurity learning paths—from beginners just starting out to more advanced topics in ethical hacking, red teaming, and defensive operations.
+Each folder represents a room or challenge and includes key steps, tools used, and insights gained.

 ---

-## 🧰 Tools & Commands
+## 🧰 Tools & Techniques

-I use tools like `nmap`, `enum4linux`, `hydra`, and `metasploit`.
-You'll find snippets and common commands in each room's note file.
+Notes include examples and usage of tools across many categories:

+- **Recon & Scanning**: `nmap`, `rustscan`, `amass`, `whatweb`
+- **Enumeration**: `enum4linux`, `linpeas`, `smbclient`, `snmpwalk`
+- **Exploitation**: `metasploit`, manual exploits, public PoCs
+- **Web Hacking**: `gobuster`, `wfuzz`, `sqlmap`, `burpsuite`
+- **Privilege Escalation**: `linpeas`, `pspy`, manual misconfig review
+- **Reverse Engineering & Cracking**: `Ghidra`, `strings`, `gdb`, `john`
+- **OSINT & Forensics**: `theHarvester`, steganography tools, log analysis
+- **Post-Exploitation & Lateral Movement**: `mimikatz`, persistence scripts

 ---

 ## 📌 Goals

-- [x] Provide clear and concise walkthroughs for TryHackMe rooms.
-- [x] Include commonly used commands and tools with examples.
+- [x] Cover a wide range of TryHackMe room categories (Linux, Windows, Web, OSINT, etc.)
-- [x] Help beginners understand enumeration, exploitation, and privilege escalation techniques.
+- [x] Explain enumeration, exploitation, and escalation steps in plain language
+- [x] Include screenshots, command outputs, and relevant flags
-- [x] Serve as a quick reference during CTFs or revisiting concepts.
+- [x] Serve as a quick-reference playbook for CTF-style rooms
-- [x] Maintain a clean, consistent format across all notes.
-- [x] Share knowledge in a way that's easy to expand and contribute to.
+- [x] Encourage good note-taking practices and reproducible walkthroughs
+- [x] Make it beginner-friendly while still useful to intermediate learners

 ---

 ## 📝 Usage

-Feel free to fork or use this repo as a template for your own TryHackMe notes.
-If you find anything useful or spot an error, you're welcome to submit a pull request or open an issue.
+Feel free to fork this repository or use it to build your own knowledge base.
+Notes are organized by room name, and some folders include additional artifacts like `.nmap` scans or custom scripts.

 ---

 ## 🔐 Disclaimer

-These notes are for educational purposes only.
-Do not use this knowledge for illegal or unethical activities.
+These notes are for educational and ethical purposes only.
+Do not apply these techniques on systems you do not own or have explicit permission to test.

 ---